christopherwoodall/prison-agents/.github/README.md

 ## Prompt Considerations
-The most important parts of the prompt is the call and response formatting.
+The most important part of the prompt is the call and response formatting.
 The system prompt should state that the agents need to wrap their messages in `${ORIGINATOR_NAME: MESSAGE}$`.
 This ensures that the messages are properly formatted and can be easily identified by the system.

 The following is a good way of achieving this: